sarsam/omnipay-acba/README.md

 ```

-3. Call purchase, it will automatically redirect to iDram's hosted page
+3. Call purchase, it will automatically redirect to acba's hosted page

 ```php